Join Anna Maria’s

 Chicken Cacciatore

-Put in a small bowl the vinegar, the wine, the rosemary leaves, and the garlic.
+Put the vinegar, wine, rosemary leaves, and garlic in a small bowl.

-In a skillet put the extra-virgin olive oil and turn the heat to medium.
-When the oil is hot, add chicken and sauté until lightly browned.
+Put the extra-virgin olive oil in a skillet and turn the heat to medium.
+When the oil is hot, add the chicken and sauté until lightly browned.
 Add salt and pepper.

-Add the vinegar-wine mix, turn heat to high and let the liquid evaporate.
+Add the vinegar-wine mix, turn the heat to high and let the liquid evaporate.

 When the chicken is ready, add the anchovies to the skillet, stirring vigorously for a few seconds until dissolved.
 Serve hot.